Terms and Conditions Template

 asos terms and conditions example

-Returns And Refund Policy Clause
+What Goes Into The Returns And Refund Policy Clause?

 If you run an ecommerce website or app, put a returns and refunds clause in your terms and conditions so customers can always easily find this information.